jawadf/survey_api/README.md

 Note that some of the functionality of these forms, such as dynamically adding and removing fields to the form, is written on the front-end using jQuery, in the '/assets/js/add-collection-widget.js' file.
 The jQuery code here and the idea behind it are a bit complicated, but clear comments have been provided and related information can be found on Symfony's documentation: ["Allowing new tags with the prototype"](https://symfony.com/doc/4.3/form/form_collections.html#allowing-new-tags-with-the-prototype) and ["Symfony's Collection Type"](https://symfony.com/doc/4.3/reference/forms/types/collection.html).

+As for the admin login functionality, we are using [Symfony's powerful security system](https://symfony.com/doc/4.3/security.html), the its related secure [login form](https://symfony.com/doc/4.3/security/form_login_setup.html).

 ## Usage

 Installation is the next section in an effective README.
 Tell other users how to install your project locally.
 Optionally, include a gif to make the process even more clear for other people.